learningequality/kolibri-docs/docs/manage/resources.rst

     - inability to be discovered by peers
     - inability to discover other peers
     - ability to be discovered, but not be available for import

+  * On Windows 10 you need to explicitly allow both **Python** and ``kolibri.exe`` processes through the firewall, to be able to add a peer for import.
+Auto-discovery might still not work, but you will be able to add the peer IP manually and import resources.

   * This feature was introduced in Kolibri version 0.11, and all the server devices to be used for this type of resources import **must have the Kolibri version 0.11 or later** running.

+.. tip:: If want to :ref:`allow peer import of your private channels <allow_peer_import>`, which means that those channels will be visible and available for import on other peer devices in the same network, make sure to enable that option in the **Device > Settings**.

 .. _local_drive: